 - Breakfast: Not complimentary.
 A substantial buffet breakfast (available between 7.30am and 10.30am) with eggs to order costs €24 per person.

 - Room Service: 24-hour room service available from the Pressroom Restaurant.

 - Room Types: Classic Queen • Superior King • Deluxe • Executive • Junior Suite • Deluxe Suite • List of all Rooms

 - Smoking Rooms: INK Hotel is 100% smoke-free.

 - Best Room: The Deluxe Suite is wonderfully spacious, with an oversized desk, separate bath, and rain shower and Molton Brown bath products.
 If you’re a light sleeper, ask for a room at the rear.

 - For Families: No family rooms.

-- Walking: The historic canal ring and Dam Square are just a few minutes on foot; walkable to attractions in the Medieval Centre and Red Light District; Museum Quarter is around 15 minutes by tram.
+- Walking: The historic canal ring and Dam Square are just a few minutes on foot; walkable to attractions in the Medieval Center and Red Light District; Museum Quarter is around 15 minutes by tram (2.5 km).